© All Rights Reserved exkay

 Taxis come in several types of services, ranging from luxury 'limo' to regular metered taxis.
 There is also van-size taxi, capable of carrying eight passengers, for travelling families and large groups.
 It is very important that you specify clearly the type of service you want when you purchase the coupon to prevent yourself from being sold a more expensive taxi service coupon.
 Travelling time by taxi to the city centre is one hour under normal traffic condition.

 If you're driving, simply follow the road signs to your destination.
 Top speed limit on most parts of the expressways is 110 km/h and reduced to 80 to 90 km/h as you get nearer to the city.
 Roads in the city have speed limits of between 50 and 80 km/h.
 If you are heading towards Kuala Lumpur city centre, the expressway route

 This is an automated driverless people-mover train that ferries international flight passengers between the Main Terminal Building and the Satellite Terminal A.

-Travelators are available in all four wings in the Satellite Terminal A, the two Contact-Piers in the Main Terminal Building, and on the skybridge to the carpark and Pan Pacific KLIA.
+Travelators are available in all four wings in the Satellite Terminal A, the two Contact-Piers in the Main Terminal Building, and on the skybridge to the carpark and Sama-sama Hotel.

-Bus service is available every 15 minutes to ferry passengers between the Main Terminal Building and the Low-Cost Carrier Terminal.
+Bus service is available every 15 minutes to ferry passengers between the Main Terminal and Terminal 2.